freedom-software/freedam-web-notices-wp-plugin/freedam-web-notices/README.txt

 * Readme improvements
 * Adds ability to customize funeral date/time format
 * Adjusted the layout of settings, separating them into tabs
-* Adds ability to hide template section based on token data avaliablility
+* Adds ability to hide template section based on token data availability
 * Adds an "Instructions" tab to settings page

 = 1.0 =